User Tools

 Google Product Review Template

 With an active support subscription or product subscription for Pro or Premium solution versions, you gain access to the Google Product Review template on the Export Cron Jobs grid.
 This pre-configured template helps to export product reviews from your Magento 2 to the feed (XML file type) suitable for uploading into Google Merchant Center.
-Furthermore, if you have the Amasty Advanced Reviews extension installed, you can enhance your export file with additional review-specific fields using the Advanced Product Review template.
+Furthermore, if you have the Amasty Advanced Product Reviews extension installed, you can enhance your export file with additional review-specific fields using the Advanced Product Review template.
 For more detailed information, click here.

 For import, navigate to System → Amasty Import → Cron Jobs.